 The Bullards were abroad for the 1927-1928 winter season, and after they returned they lived at the Hotel Somerset.

-During the 1927-1928 season, 486 Beacon was the home Robert Shuman Steinert and his wife, Lucy Pettingill (Currier) Steinert.
-During the same season, they also lived with Lucy Steinert’s parents, Guy and Marie (Burress) Currier, at 8 Commonwealth; during the previous season they had lived with Robert Steinert’s parents, Alexander and Bessie (Shuman) Steinert, at 401 Commonwealth.
+During the 1927-1928 season, 486 Beacon was the home Robert Shuman Steinert and his wife, Lucy Pettingill (Currier) Steinert; during the same season, they also lived with Lucy Steinert’s parents, Guy and Marie (Burress) Currier, at 8 Commonwealth.
+They had lived at 401 Commonwealth with Robert Steinert’s widowed father, Alexander Steinert, during the previous season.
 They also maintained a home in Beverly Farms.
 Robert Steinert was president of M. Steinert & Sons, piano and music dealers, on Boylston, and of the Jewett Piano Company, manufacturers of pianos.
 By the 1928-1929 winter season, they had moved to 13 Gloucester.

 On September 26, 1928, 486 Beacon was purchased from Annie Bullard by architect Edward Thomas Patrick Graham.
 He also owned 488 Beacon.
 Edward T. P. Graham lived in Cambridge and maintained his office at 171 Newbury.

 486-488 Beacon were operated as lodging houses by Charles Henry Bingham and his wife, Elizabeth (Mead) Bingham, who lived at 488 Beacon.

 Charles Bingham died in December of 1942, and Elizabeth Bingham moved to 312 Beacon by 1944.